This post was originally published on June 21, 2018 and completely updated with fresh information on March 19, 2020.

 To make it as a content marketing manager, you need to be able to keep up.

-Today, that means making your site and blog mobile-friendly, focusing on usability, and implementing SEO that first and foremost helps your ideal reader.
+Today, that means making your site and blog mobile-friendly, focusing on usability, voice search, and implementing SEO that first and foremost helps your ideal reader.
 To all that, add a healthy dose of social-media-savvy and being nimble enough to create and maintain accounts on the most popular platforms.

 Creativity is huge in content marketing.
 However, if you can’t quantify the success of your creative endeavors (that content you painstakingly put together), you are missing a huge piece of what it takes to be a top content marketing manager.